rubyide/vscode-ruby/readme.md

 For more information about using Solargraph, refer to the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph).

-## Intellisense (Go to/Peek Definition)
+## Intellisense (Go to/Peek Definition/Symbols)

-Use the `ruby.intellisense` setting to select a `go to/peek definition` method.
+Use the `ruby.intellisense` setting to select a `go to/peek definition/symbol` method.
 Valid options are `rubyLocate`, and `false`.

 ### rubyLocate

 The `rubyLocate` option includes workspace parsing functionality.
-It allows VS Code to `go to definition` and `peak definition` for modules, classes, and methods defined within the same workspace.
+It allows VS Code to `go to definition`, `peak definition` and provides `symbols` for modules, classes, and methods defined within the same workspace.
 You can set glob patterns to match including and excluding particular files.
-The exclude match also runs against directories on initial load, to reduce latency.
+The exclude match also runs against directories on initial load, to reduce latency. `rubyLocate` uses [ruby-method-locate](https://www.npmjs.com/package/ruby-method-locate) to parse symbols.

 The default settings are: